Tsathoggua: Description

 Black Tsathoggua moulded itself from a toad-like gargoyle to a sinuous line with hundreds of rudimentary feet.

 He also mentions it in At the Mountains of Madness, in a paragraph mentioning several other gods.

+Among the Great Old Ones of the Cthulhu Mythos, he is said to be relatively less evil and to have a strong tendency toward laziness.
+However, this does not mean he is benevolent; he often devours humans.
+On the other hand, he is known for his advanced magical knowledge and abilities and is considered one of the most powerful of the Great Old Ones.

 Servitors

 Formless spawn

 The basin ... was filled with a sort of viscous and semi-liquescent substance, quite opaque and of a sooty color....
 [T]he center swelled as if with the action of some powerful yeast [and] an uncouth amorphous head with dull and bulging eyes arose gradually on an ever-lengthening neck ...
 Then two arms—if one could call them arms—likewise arose inch by inch, and we saw that the thing was not ... a creature immersed in the liquid, but that the liquid itself had put forth this hideous neck and head, and [it was now forming arms] that groped toward us with tentacle-like appendages in lieu of claws or hands! ...
 Then the whole mass of the dark fluid began to rise [and] poured over the rim of the basin like a torrent of black quicksilver, taking as it reached the floor an undulant ophidian form which immediately developed more than a dozen short legs.